Eungyeup Kim, Chenchen Gu*, Vashisth Tiwari*, J. Zico Kolter (*co-second author)

 💫 Surprisingly, LLM Failures are systematic, not random

 We empirically observe that LLM failures aren’t just random noise, but exhibit structured fails.
-Specifically, across broad input space of parameterized GSM problems (i.e., GSM-Symbolic), only a tiny set of input values account for the majority of model failures.
+We test Qwen2.5-Math-7B-Instruct, gpt-oss-20b, and Gemini 2.5 Flash Lite, on the large-scale synthesized GSM problems via parameterization (i.e., GSM-Symbolic).
+Across broad input space of GSM problems, only a tiny set of input values account for the majority of model failures.
 Examples are as below:

 <aside> 📎